WEEE-Open/peracotta/README.md

 - a very old PC, that even struggles with showing the Desktop Environment
 - a newer PC, which runs mostly fine even with graphical applications (like the DE, a browser, etc.)

-In the first case, you want to use `main.py`.
+In the first case, you want to use `peracruda`.
 This is a CLI Python script that does almost everything the GUI does, which is almost as easy to use.
-In the second case, you want to use `main_with_gui.py`.
+In the second case, you want to use `peracotta`.
 This is the script which launches the GUI, and it's slightly easier to use than the CLI version.

-In both cases, please refer to the _How to run_ and _main.sh and main_with_gui.py_ sections.
+In both cases, please refer to the _How to run_ and _main.sh and peracotta_ sections.

 ## How to run